RiShi029/Customer-Segmentation/README.md

 Through exploratory data analysis, I have delved into the dataset to uncover patterns, trends, and relationships among different customer attributes.
 Visualization techniques using Python libraries such as Matplotlib and Seaborn helped us gain valuable insights into customer behaviors and preferences.

 ### 3.Feature Engineering:
-To enhance the segmentation process, we engineered new features and transformed existing ones to better represent customer interactions and behaviors.
+To enhance the segmentation process, I have engineered new features and transformed existing ones to better represent customer interactions and behaviors.
 Feature scaling and normalization techniques were applied to ensure all features contributed equally to the segmentation model.

 ### 4. K-Means Clustering:
 After evaluating different approaches, I have found that K-Means clustering provided the most effective segmentation results.
 The algorithm efficiently grouped customers into distinct clusters based on their similarities, helping us reveal hidden patterns and unique characteristics within the customer base.